kamoshi/hauchiwa/README.md

 ## License

-This library is available under GPL 3.0.
+This library is available under GPL 2.0 (or later).